GDD-Nantes/fedup-experiments/README.md

 ### Source selection times

+Source selection times of LargeRDFBench and FedShop queries on a logarithmic scale.
+Execution times and source selection times cannot coexist on the same stacked bar chart as the logarithmic scale misleads the reader to think that either source selection times do not exist (when they are on top), or they are very important (when they are at the bottom).

-Source selection times of LargeRDFBench and FedShop queries on a logarithmic scale.  *Careful*: the scale of execution times goes down to 0.001 while this scale for source selection times goes down to 0.0001.
+*Careful*: The scale of execution times goes down to 0.001 while this scale for source selection times goes down to 0.0001.

 ![image](results/largerdfbench_source_selection_time.png)